Kaimensearle/Fireship-course/README.md

-# Git & Githib - The Full Course
+# Git & GitHub - The Full Course

 A fast-pased course for getting up to speed iwth git and github

-weeeee